 And finding support is easy.

 To view the list of drop-in mentoring hours for summer courses, and to access their Zoom links, just click here.

 GET HELP WITH YOUR COURSES

 Support is at your fingertips…

-All mentoring sessions for the 2020-2021 academic year will be held remotely, using Zoom as a platform.
+All mentoring sessions for the 2021 summer courses will be held remotely, using Zoom as a platform.
 Our mentors’ regular weekly hours, as well as Zoom links to sessions, can be found here.
 You can also view upcoming sessions and learn of any updates, special sessions, or cancellations by visiting our mentoring calendar.